Knox-AAU/PreprocessingLayer_TripleConstruction/README.md

 ### /concept_linking

 Is the solution developed by group D to perform concept linking on sentences with entity mentions and IRIs pointing to the entities.

+### /test
+The directory containing the tests for the solutions.
+The testing framework <a href="https://docs.python.org/3/library/unittest.html"> unittest </a> has been utilised to test the solution.
+The testing framework discovers all directories inside with the naming convention `test_`.
+In addition, all Python files beginning with `test_` will be run.

 ## Server documentation